Baltzar von Platen (1804–1875): Biography

 He was Swedish-Norwegian envoy in London from October 1857 to August 1861.
 In July 1862 he was again appointed minister for naval affairs and promoted to rear admiral.
 In 1866 he was able to carry out his plans to divide the navy into the Main Fleet (based in Karlskrona) and the Archipelago Artillery (based in Stockholm and Gothenburg).
 However, his plans were met with the continued resistance, and the problems associated with procurement of equipment in an era of many naval inventions and quick developments led him to resign again in June 1868.

 Following the unexpected death of Carl Wachtmeister, von Platen again entered the government, this time as prime minister for foreign affairs, the title used for the foreign minister at that time.
 When king Charles XV died and was succeeded by Oscar II on the throne in 1872, von Platen knew that the new king disagreed with his naval reforms of 1866 and that the Archipelago Artillery would soon be abolished which indeed happened in 1873. von Platen, therefore, resigned in December 1872.

 His health had started to decline at this point and he soon withdrew from public life.
 In 1873 he resigned from the First Chamber of the Parliament, to which he had been elected by Uppsala County Council in 1866.

 Family

-von Platen married Charlotte De Geer (1813–1888) in 1832.
+Platen married Charlotte De Geer (1813–1888) in 1832.
 She was the only child of count Carl De Geer (1781–1861), who was one of the richest men in Sweden at that time.
-This wealth allowed von Platen to be a patron and to donate considerable amounts to charity.
+This wealth allowed Platen to be a patron and to donate considerable amounts to charity.